weirdgyn/QVirtualPad/README.md

 - polling

 With event driven method you simply need to connect to the ```positionUpdate``` signal and then wait for the user to *move* the pad.
 At every movement you will receive an update event along with a ```QPointF``` argument with the current normalized axis value ```[-1..1]```.
+Axis ranges uses canonical math convention so x,y are 0 at origin/center of the pad and increase up to 1 respectively going right and up, simmetrically they decrease going left and down up to -1.

 If you choose the polling method instead you simply have to call ```X()``` and ```Y()``` getters to acquire normalized axis values.